tengrommel/linux_design/master/readme.md

 The takeaway is that tests are indispensable for any software project.
 Now, let's look at how we can write tests in Rust, starting by learning about organizing tests!

+# Using generics
+>Now, the way we instantiate or use generic types is also a bit different than their non-generic counterparts.

+Any time we instantiate them, the compiler needs to know the concrete type in place of T in their type, signature, which gives it the type information to monomorphize the generic code.
+Most of the time, the concrete type is inferred based on the instantiation of the type or by calling any method that takes a concrete type in the case of generic functions.
+In rare cases, we need to help the compiler by specifically typing out the concrete type in place of the generic type by using the turbofish (::<>) operator.
+We'll see how that is used in a moment.